z-open/zlog/README.md

 set the log level

+### Logging strategy

 **Default appender**

-if a logger does not have appenders, it will default to the console appender named STDOUT.
+if a logger does not have appenders, it will default to the parent loggers.
+If there is no parent logger. the rootLogger appender will be used.

 **Default logger**